Arosian-Stagg/TF2-Binds/README.md

 //Fully Charged Chat Announcements

+EVERYTIME YOU SWAP TO MEDIC FOR THE FIRST TIME IT WILL THINK YOU HAVE STOCK UBER, SO WHEN YOU WANT TO USE A CERTIN UBER, USE THE LOADOUT SWAPPER FOR QUICK EASE AND RIGHT VOICE CHAT.

+THE GAME WILL THINK THAT

+LOADOUT A = Uber
+LOADOUT B = Kritz
+LOADOUT C = VAC

 shift = announce to chat that you have uber.
 Will change for each loadout.

 [ = switches to stock uber and announces your switch to your team.